Scripture

 Devotional

-Out in the fields on the first Christmas night, there were some shepherds tending to their flock.
-All was quite save for the soft bleating of the sheep, and then all at once glorious light.
+Out in the fields on the first Christmas night, there were some shepherds tending their flock.
+All was quiet save for the soft bleating of sheep and gentle breeze of the wind.
+And then all at once… glorious light!
 An angel shone forth in the sky!

-Have you ever wondered why God sent angels to announce the birth of Christ to lowly shepherds?
-This was the birth of Christ!
+Have you ever wondered why God sent an army of angles to announce the birth of Christ to lowly shepherds?
+This was the birth of the Messiah!
 The Word made flesh!
 The Son of God become a man.
 It was the most momentous event in human history!
 The King of kings and Savior of the World was born.
-But God didn’t send angels to kings or rulers or those born in high places.
-He sent them to shepherds to powerfully proclaim, from the very birth of Christ, His amazing grace.
+But God didn’t announce Christ’s birth with a multitude of angels to kings or rulers or those born in high places.
+He sent them to shepherds so that, from the very birth of Christ, God could give a picture of and powerfully proclaim His amazing grace.

-We typically have a romantic view of shepherds; we view them as something positive.
-After all, Jesus is the Good Shepherd who laid down His Life to save us from all our sins (John 10:11).
-But back in Jesus’ day, shepherds were despised and some of the lowest class of men.
+Christians today typically have a romantic view of shepherds.
+We like them.
+We view them as something positive.
+After all, Jesus is the Good Shepherd who laid down His life for His sheep (John 10:11).
+But back in Jesus’ day, shepherds were not an honored group of men.
+They were despised and some of the lowest class of people.

 That’s nothing to say about these particular men, but generally shepherds were often regarded as untrustworthy liars and thieves who regularly “confused” their sheep with the flock of someone else.
 They were so untrustworthy they could not even give their testimony in a court of law.

-And the nature of their work, though they were often raising lambs that would later serve as sacrifices, left them themselves ceremonially unclean unable to draw near and worship God in the Temple.
+Not only that, but while they were often raising lambs that would later serve as animal sacrifices for others in the Temple, the nature of their work left the shepherds themselves ceremonially unclean and unable to draw near to God in the Temple and worship Him.

-So shepherds, generally speaking, were lowly, despised outcasts and far off, unclean sinners.
-And this is who God sent a delegation of angels to on the night of Christ’s birth saying, “Fear not, for behold, I bring you good news of great joy that will be for all the people.”
+So shepherds, generally speaking, were lowly men… despised outcasts and far off, unclean sinners.
+And its to these men that God sent a delegation of angels to announce Christ’s birth saying, “Fear not, for behold, I bring you good news of great joy that will be for all the people.”
 Good news of great joy… the gospel itself.
+God’s grace to save sinners.
 And in the shepherds we see a picture of that gospel for all of us.
-We are all shepherds; lowly, despised outcasts and far off, unclean sinners unable to draw near to God in all our sin.
-But that’s who the gospel is for.
+We are all shepherds.
+In our sin we are all lowly, despised outcasts and far off, unclean sinners unable to draw near to God.
+But that’s precisely who the gospel is for.
 That’s who Christ came to save.
 He is the King of Grace who came to save the lowest of the low.
 “For the Son of Man came to seek and to save the lost” (Luke 19:10).

 To these shepherds… to all of us… the angel brought good news of great joy.
 That’s what the gospel is.
-The joy of salvation and redemption of sinners.
+The joy of salvation and redemption of our souls.
 “For unto you is born this day in the city of David a Savior, who is Christ the Lord.”
-Notice how personal this is.
-Unto you… you shepherds God has sent His Son and given Him to you as your Savior.
+Notice how personal this proclamation is.
+Unto you… you shepherds!… God has sent His Son and given Him to you as your Savior.
 Jesus saved us from all our sins.
-He died on the cross and rose again three days later that by His death reconciled us once and for all to God.
+He died on the cross and rose again three days later to, by His death, reconcile us to God once and for all.

 And so Christ humbled Himself for us.
-He humbled Himself and made Himself of no account… the lowest of the low all to save even the lowest of sinners.
+While never ceasing to be God He emptied Himself which means He made Himself of no account… the lowest of the low all to save even the lowest of the low of sinners.
 (Philippians 2:5-11)

-And suddenly there was with the angel a multitude of the heavenly host praising God and saying, “Glory to God in the highest, and on earth peace among those with whom he is pleased!”
+Then suddenly there was with the angel a multitude of the heavenly host praising God and saying, “Glory to God in the highest, and on earth peace among those with whom he is pleased!”
 A host of angels does not merely mean a bunch of angels, but an army of angels.
-An army who doesn’t come to bring the war and judgment our sin deserves, but one that preaches peace and God’s grace towards men.
+An army that doesn’t come to make war and bring the judgment our sin deserves, but one that preaches peace and grace towards men.
 And you might think that when the angles say peace among those with whom he is pleased that God gives this grace and peace to those who have done something to deserve it.
-But a literal reading of the angels good news says “peace among the people of His good pleasure.”
+But a literal reading of the angels’ good news says “peace among the people of His good pleasure.”
+Those God delights to save (Ephesians 1:5).
 This peace, salvation, and good news of great joy is all of God’s grace.

 Outline - Points to Hit in Family Worship